 On 20 October 2020, Parliament adopted three reports outlining how the EU can best regulate AI while boosting innovation, ethical standards and trust in technology.

-Axel Voss (EPP, Germany) authored Parliament’s report on a civil liability regime for artificial intelligence.
+Axel Voss (EPP, Germany) wrote Parliament’s report on a civil liability regime for artificial intelligence.
 He explains the aim is to protect Europeans while also providing businesses with the legal certainty necessary to encourage innovation.
 "We're not pushing for revolution.
 There should be uniform rules for businesses, and existing law should be taken into account," he said.

 Regarding intellectual property rights, Parliament stressed the importance of an effective system for further AI development, including the issue of patents and new creative processes.
 Among the issues to be resolved is the intellectual property ownership of something entirely developed by AI, said report author Stéphane Séjourné (Renew, France).